 - Add the lamb and any juices on the plate back in, cover and place in the middle of the oven.

 - Cook for 2 ½ hours.
-Check after 2 hours but it will probably need the extra 30 mins.
+Check after 2 hours but it will probably need the extra 30 mins and it might need more depending on your oven.
 Pull a chunk of lamb out to test, it should pull apart really easily.

 - Pull all the lamb out, pull apart with forks and add back in to the sauce along with the olives.